bisdn/bisdn.github.io/network_configuration/bgp.md

 how to connect to it.
 The `remote-as`, must match the AS number for the remote endpoint.
-The option `ebgp-multihop 1` is used to ensure that the connection between the two routers from different AS (otherwise it would be iBGP and hops do not matter in iBGP connections) is a direct one without any additonal routing hops.
+The option `ebgp-multihop 1` is used to ensure that the connection between the two routers from different AS (otherwise it would be iBGP and hops do not matter in iBGP connections) is a direct one without any additional routing hops.
 For more detailed descriptions and all available options please refer to the frr documentation linked on top.